JetBrains/jpa-buddy-documentation/coding-assistance/coding-assistance.md

 JPA Buddy provides flexible settings to make the use of coding assistance features even more handful.
 You can:
 1) Enable/disable automatic detection for bean injection type;
 2) Define the [bean injection strategy](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-collaborators) that JPA Buddy will follow while code generation;
-3) Whether to use the smart completion features or not.
+3) Configure whether to use the smart completion features or not.

 ![settings-coding-assistance](img/settings-coding-assistance.png)